-Fifth, implementation of the regional land use and transportation plan will not be brought about by a single massive action on the part of one unit or agency of government.
-Rather, implementation of that plan will be brought about through many individual development decisions made on a day-to-day basis over a period of many years by public administrators and elected officials operating at the local, areawide, State, and Federal levels of government.
-It is extremely important that the individuals and agencies making these decisions be aware of and understand the development proposals set forth in the recommended regional land use and transportation plan so that those proposals receive proper consideration as development decisions are made.
+Fifth, implementation of VISION 2050 will not be brought about by a single massive action on the part of one unit or agency of government.
+Rather, implementation of VISION 2050 will be brought about through many individual development decisions made on a day to day basis over a period of many years by public administrators and elected officials operating at the local, areawide, State, and Federal levels of government.
+It is extremely important that the individuals and agencies making these decisions be aware of and understand the development proposals set forth in VISION 2050 so that those proposals receive proper consideration as development decisions are made.

-Finally, regional plan implementation can only be achieved within the context of a continuing, comprehensive areawide planning effort wherein the planning inventories and forecasts on which the regional plans are based are updated, monitored, and revised; in which the plans are reappraised and, as necessary, revised to accommodate changing conditions; and through which the plans are interpreted on a day-to-day basis to the local, State, and Federal units and agencies of government concerned as the need to make development decisions arises.
+Finally, regional plan implementation can only be achieved within the context of a continuing, comprehensive areawide planning effort wherein the planning inventories and forecasts on which the Commission's regional plans are based are updated, monitored, and revised; in which the plans are reappraised and, as necessary, revised to accommodate changing conditions; and through which the plans are interpreted on a day to day basis to the local, State, and Federal units and agencies of government concerned as the need to make development decisions arises.
 In this respect, planning does not and cannot concern itself with future decisions; that is, with "things that should be done in the future."
 Rather, it must be recognized that decisions exist only in the present and that planning is necessary because decisions can be made only in the present, yet should not be made for the present alone.
-The question, therefore, that faces elected officials and concerned citizens throughout the Region concerning implementation of the recommended regional land use and transportation system plan is not what should be done tomorrow to bring about that plan, but, rather, what must be done today in light of the plan to be prepared for tomorrow.
+The question, therefore, that faces elected officials and concerned citizens throughout the Region concerning implementation of VISION 2050 is not what should be done tomorrow to bring about the plan, but, rather, what must be done today in light of the plan to be prepared for tomorrow.